Workspace

 Businesses: If you're a company using this beyond evaluation, you need a commercial license.
 This applies whether you self-host or use our hosted version.
 We're optimizing for sustainability, not maximizing free usage.

-What's the difference between this and the hosted version?
+What's the difference between hosted and self-hosted versions?

 Same codebase.
 The hosted version on Hyperclast gives you managed infrastructure, automatic backups, and support — so you don't have to think about ops.
 Self-hosting means you're responsible for all of that, but you own your data and infrastructure completely.